Prior to Death

 Show Table of Contents

-Ask your loved one for the location of key items and documents (you don't need to discuss the details of these items if one or both of you don't want to; the main thing is to be able to find the relevant information when the time comes):
+Quick access to the following information can be extremely helpful in the days immediately following a death: (you don't need to discuss the details of these items if one or both of you don't want to; the main thing is for the executor to be able to find the relevant information when the time comes):

 • Any advance health care directives